Thyroid Cancer Molecular Assessment

 Confirmation of Diagnosis

 Calcitonin and CEA are tumor markers that are useful in MTC, and calcitonin expression must be confirmed to diagnose MTC.
 If the serum calcitonin concentration is elevated, the test should be repeated.
 If the elevated concentration is confirmed, a calcium stimulation test is recommended.
 CEA is also expressed in MTC, but not in other primary thyroid cancers, so it may be particularly useful to measure CEA if a calcitonin-negative MTC is suspected.
 However, CEA expression is not specific to calcitonin-negative MTC but is associated with a number of other malignancies, and results should be interpreted with care.
 An elevated CEA result warrants ruling out coexisting CEA-expressing tumors and metastases, especially in cases of otherwise undetectable residual disease.
-As mentioned in the Histology section, calcitonin may also be evaluated by immunostaining in MTC.
+As mentioned in the Histology section, calcitonin can also be evaluated by immunostaining in MTC. , ,

 Preoperative Testing